plaf2000/ethz-summaries/eprog/eprog_en.md

 ##### `Iterator`

-With a *foreach* cycle, of the form `for(E e : set){}` each `e` value is *read-only*, hence you're not allowed to delet the element in the set. to solve this problem you can use the iterators.
+With a *foreach* cycle, of the form `for(E e : set){}` each `e` value is *read-only*, hence you're not allowed to delete the element in the set. to solve this problem you can use the iterators.
 The `Iterator` interface contains three methods:

 <img src="./img/image-20210106001624228.png" alt="image-20210106001624228" style="zoom: 67%;" />